 The chemical industry plays a key role in building a resource-efficient, low-carbon economy in Europe.
 The industry has already made progress in decoupling resource use from production growth, but further improvements are needed.
 At the same time, chemicals serve as input into essentially all sectors: they enable solutions that improve resource efficiency throughout the economy.

-Resource efficiency in the chemical industry
+Resource efficiency in the chemical industry and in the value chain

 Ensuring that energy and raw materials are used in an efficient, sustainable way is important for the competitiveness of the chemical industry, for its customers and the end-users of its products.
+A step-change improvement is required in the efficiency of delivering the products and services that consumers require and deem necessary for their well-being.

-In addition to energy, the chemical industry uses a variety of natural and processed raw materials, including metals, minerals and agricultural raw materials such as sugar, starch and fats.
+The chemical industry uses a variety of natural and processed raw materials, including metals, minerals and agricultural raw materials such as sugar, starch and fats.
 Another important issue is the sustainable use of services that ecosystems like water, air, soil provide to the society.

 The chemical industry develops products and materials and enables solutions that improve resource efficiency in other sectors and throughout the economy.